TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/release-notes/portal-1.4.0.md

 weight: 4
 ---

+**Licensed Protected Product**

+### Support Lifetime
+We strive to avoid any long term support arrangements for our enterprise portal.
+We run a regular 6 week release cadence which delivers new capability, extension of existing capability, and bug fix.
+Our policy is that we aim to avoid any breaking changes, so in effect the entire enterprise portal is supported.
+Here we'd increment our version as a minor version - 1.3.0, 1.4.0, 1.5.0 etc.

+Occasionally, we may see a need to issue a critical fix if there is a systems down or a critical security defect.
+Here we would release this as soon as is physically possible, and the semantic versioning would reflect a patch (1.3.1, 1.4.1 etc).

+The only exception to this policy is if we ever need to release a breaking change.
+This would mean that we have to release a new major version (i.e. releasing version 2.0).
+In this exceptional circumstance we would support both the old major version and the new one concurrently for six months - please note that the old version only gets supported in terms of critical fixes, not new functionality.
+After the six months is up, the previous major version falls out of support.

+##### Release Date 2 June 2023

+#### Breaking Changes
+This release has no breaking changes.

+#### Future breaking changes
+This release doesn't introduce future breaking changes.

+#### Deprecations
+There are no deprecations in this release.

+#### Upgrade instructions
+If you are on a 1.3.0 or an older version we advise you to upgrade ASAP directly to this release.

 # Release Highlights
 ## SQL support for the portal’s assets
 Until recently, SQL storage was not supported for the portal’s assets: OAS files, themes, images, etc. Therefore, customers had to use at least two types of storage: